michael-ouyang-projects/MichaelCore/README.md

 # MichaelCore

-### This is a tutorial focus on how to develop your own Java Framework.<br/>So far, it include IOC, AOP, MVC, Transcatinal Management, Async, etc.
+### This is a tutorial focus on how to develop your own Java Framework.
+So far, it include IOC, AOP, MVC, Transcatinal Management, Async, etc.

 First of all, the entrypoint!<br/>
 User will call Core.start() method in the main function of the application.